Explore solutions built for your industry

 Written by SmartSense | Food Safety, HACCP

-Hazards and Critical Control Points are identified, but how much control is needed?
+Food hazards and Critical Control Points are identified, but how much control is needed?

 I’m not sure if it’s urban legend or not, but I have been told that manufacturers of modern cars equipped with computers have the ability to limit the top speed of their products.
 A friend’s son stationed in Germany had a Camaro sent over and was looking for a computer chip that could override the top speed limit for his Autobahn stints, not sure if he was successful but he’s still alive so maybe not.
 For most of us car top speed limiters are not a concern as driving much more than 70 mph or 75 mph in today’s crowded and well policed US highways is rare.
 Just this weekend a driver on the highway I was traveling decided that traffic was not going fast enough and was passing everyone at speeds well above the speed limit, and most drivers were already above the speed limit already.
 Where there’s safety in numbers, the speeding driver was singled out by the local constabulary (a.k.a. state police trooper) for special attention.
-Needless to say all those around me arrived a their destinations on schedule and with all of our funds and insurance rating preserved.
+Needless to say, all those around me arrived a their destinations on schedule and with all of our funds and insurance rating preserved.

 Watch our webinar to learn about a newly released study on foodborne illness conducted by the FDA, and how food safety management systems are key to keeping customers safe.